Moqume/Background-Manager-WP/readme.txt

 * Fixed: Minimum background image change interval was not added to Javascript
 * Fixed: Individual page settings were ignored if the page was used as a Posts Page (in Reading)
 * Fixed: Background images were not click-able if no info tab was present or not in full screen mode
+* Fixed: For Image Sets with a single image, the transition effect would still be applied

 = 1.0.25 (March 18, 2012) =
 * Fixed: Resolved the "flickering" before each transition